 The Lead Director is an independent director elected for atwo-year term by the independent directors.
 The appointment is evaluated biannually.
 The Lead Director chairs the Board meetings during executive sessions and when the Chair is unable to participate in Board meetings.
-The Lead Director also serves as a contact point for major shareholders and third parties who wish to contact the

-Board independent of the Chair and CEO.
+The Lead Director also serves as a contact point for major shareholders and third parties who wish to contact the Board independent of the Chair and CEO.
 The responsibilities of the Lead Director include:

-- setting the agenda for and leading the regularly-held independent director sessions, and briefing the Chair on any issues arising from those sessions; - · coordinating the activities of the independent directors; - presiding at meetings of the Board at which the Chair is not present, including executive sessions of the non-management and independent directors: - acting as the principal liaison to the Chair for the views, and any concerns and issues of, the independent directors; - advising on the flow of information sent to the Board, and reviewing the agendas, materials and schedules for Board meetings; - being available for consultation and communication with major shareholders, as appropriate; - · maintaining close contact with the chair of each committee; and - performing other duties that the Board may from time to time delegate to assist the Board in the fulfillment of its responsibilities.
+setting the agenda for and leading the regularly-held independent director sessions, and briefing the Chair on any issues arising from those sessions;

+- coordinating the activities of the independent directors; - presiding at meetings of the Board at which the Chair is not present, including executive sessions of the non-management and independent directors: - acting as the principal liaison to the Chair for the views, and any concerns and issues of, the independent directors; - advising on the flow of information sent to the Board, and reviewing the agendas, materials and schedules for Board meetings; - being available for consultation and communication with major shareholders, as appropriate; - · maintaining close contact with the chair of each committee; and - performing other duties that the Board may from time to time delegate to assist the Board in the fulfillment of its responsibilities.

-Mr. LeFevre was elected to serve as Lead Director by the independent directors effective July 1, 2021, to serve until the Company's 2023 Annual General Meeting of Shareholders.
+Mr. LeFevre was elected to serve as Lead Director by the independent directors effective July 1, 2021, to serve until the Company's 2023 Annual General Meeting of Shareholders, and was re-elected by the independent directors on April 27, 2023 to serve another two-year term through the Company's 2025 Annual General Meeting of Shareholders.
 The Board periodically reviews the structure of the Board and Company leadership as part of the succession planning process.